Relevant for: GUI tests and components

 Click the object to capture object information.
 Then, do any of the following:

 Change the selected radio button or tab in the Object Spy to view additional details.

 Highlight the object in the application, by clicking the Highlight in Application button .

-If an object in the Object hierarchy tree already exists in a repository associated with the active action or component, a repository icon is displayed in the lower-right corner of the object's icon.
+If the object already exists in an object repository associated with the active action or component, UFT notifies you by showing a repository icon in the lower-right corner of the object's icon.